- Code Number:

 The Board determines the probable cause of this aviation accident was lightning- induced ignition of the fuel/air mixture in the No. 1 reserve fuel tank with resultant explosive disintegration of the left outer wing and loss of control.

-Boeing 707, B-707, Four Engine, Narrow Body, Jet, Single Aisle, Fanjet, Long Range, Fixed wing multi engine, Turbojet, multi-engine, Jetliner, low-wing, Turbofan, Plane, Pan American World Airways, PAA, PanAm, Fixed-Wing Airliner, Passenger Plane, Aircraft, Airline, Airplane, Commercial Aviation, Fleet, Livery, Equipment, Airframe, Commerce, Transport, Travel, Technology, Aerospace, Civil Transportation, Avion, History
+Boeing 707, B-707, Four Engine, Narrow Body, Jet, Single Aisle, Fanjet, Long Range, Fixed wing multi engine, Turbojet, multi-engine, Jetliner, low-wing, Plane, Pan American World Airways, PAA, PanAm, Passenger Aircraft, Plane, Airline, Fixed-Wing Airliner, Commercial Aviation, Fleet, Livery, Equipment, Airframe, Commerce, Transport, Travel, Airplane, hull, Archive, Aerospace, Civil Transportation, Avion, History, Technology

 - Image by: